 - What exactly makes your brand stand out?

 - What makes your customers choose and stay loyal to you?

 - What does choosing you say to them about themselves?

 - What are their emotional associations and their experience as they interact with you?

 - What are your brand values, your vision and mission?

 So how do you achieve international expansion while keeping a steadfast grip on all these vital brand assets?

-Use how you grew your brand and your existing business as a blueprint for how you move forward.
-As you push into new markets, ask yourself — does this action or that communication support your intrinsic brand experience?
+Use how you grew your brand and your existing business as a blueprint for how you move forward in global markets.
+As you push into new markets, ask yourself – does this action or that communication support your intrinsic brand experience?
 Even if your focus starts with performance marketing, this is a key time to make sure that every single touchpoint builds your brand.